 The Pirate Bay has opened two new gateways to its internal network in order to shield its current Internet provider, the Swedish Pirate Party, which had been threatened with legal action if it did not stop providing Internet access to the torrent sea...

-The German parliament is set to discuss a controversial online copyright bill that is meant to allow news publishers to charge search engines such as Google for reproducing short snippets from their articles.
+New concerns about whether a controversial German online copyright bill is constitutional are likely to delay voting on the measure that would have allowed publishers to charge search engines such as Google for reproducing short snippets from news ar...

 Most Popular Reviews

 - 1 Playing chicken with a Tesla Model S

 - 2 Audi TT (2015) review: A smarter take on the sports coupe

 - 3 Microsoft Lumia 640 review: Honouring Nokia's legacy

 - 5 Samsung SUHD smart TV (JS9500) review